 The Self-Portrait: A Cultural History, by James Hall

-James Hall's The Self-Portrait: A Cultural History (London: Thames & Hudson, Ltd., 2014) is a really interesting assessment of self-portrait painting as a cultural phenomenon.
-It's well thought-out, researched, and written, and I greatly appreciated it.
+James Hall’s The Self-Portrait: A Cultural History is an interesting, well-thought-out assessment of self-portrait painting as a cultural phenomenon.

 The Mystery of the Disappearing Velasquez (maybe)